ualberta-mueller-group/MCGS/README.md

 #### Major Code Additions
 - Major refactoring
-    - `solver_stats.h` usage simplified
+    - `solver_stats.h` usage simplified, added more fields
-    - `csv_row` class with helper functions for populating fields, and writing to streams
+    - `csv_row` class with helper functions for populating fields and writing to streams
     - Standardized measuring time, and polling timeouts
         - Classes: `stopwatch`, `timeout_source`/`timeout_token`
     - `file_parser`
-        - More features
+        - More features and more granularity
         - Creates an AST as it parses input.
 Visitor classes operate on the AST
     - `i_test_case`: abstract test case class for `.test` input.
 More general than old solution
 - Deprecation (see notes at the top of these `.h` files):